agargaro/three.ez/docs/docs/tutorial/index.md

 - **Simplified Multiple Rendering**:
   - Easily handle rendering for multiple scenes or viewports on a single canvas
 - **Object3D Property Binding**:
-  - Simplify Object3D property management
+  - Simplify `Object3D` property management
 - **Event Programming**:
-  - Add interactions to Object3D through programmable events, similar to DOM events
+  - Add interactions to `Object3D` through programmable events, similar to `DOM events`
   - It is possible to bind events on changing position, scale, rotation, visibility and enabled state
 - **Focus and Blur**:
   - Enhance interactivity with focus and blur events
 - **Drag and Drop**:
   - Seamlessly integrate drag and drop functionality
-- **Tweening**:
+- **Hitbox Functionality**:
-  - Create smooth animations effortlessly with built-in tweening
+  - Utilize hitboxes for customized intersections or simplified calculations
 - **Raycasting Options**:
   - Choose between continuous or mouse movement-based raycasting, optimizing intersection operations
-- **Hitbox Functionality**:
+- **Tweening**:
-  - Utilize hitboxes for customized intersections or simplified calculations
+  - Create smooth animations effortlessly with built-in tweening
 - **Simplified InstancedMesh**:
-  - Manage InstancedMesh instances as if they were Object3D, simplifying creation and manipulation
+  - Manage `InstancedMesh` instances as if they were `Object3D`, simplifying creation and manipulation